netobserv/network-observability-operator/README.md

 - Kafka (`spec.kafka`): _experimental_ - when enabled, integrate the flow collection pipeline with Kafka, by splitting ingestion from transformation (kube enrichment, derived metrics, ...).
 Assumes Kafka is already deployed and a topic is created.
 For convenience, we provide a quick deployment using [strimzi](https://strimzi.io/): run `make deploy-kafka` from the repository.

-## Understanding the deployed components

-TODO

-## Development / contributing
+## Development & building from sources

 Please refer to [this documentation](./DEVELOPMENT.md) for everything related to building, deploying or bundling from sources.